contextgeneric/cgp-patterns/content/error-handling.md

 a challenge that arise next is how can we raise abstract errors inside our context-generic providers.
-With CGP, we can make use of impl-side dependencies as usual, and include additional constraints on the `Error` type, such as requiring it to implement `From` to convert a low-level error into an abstract error value.
+With CGP, we can make use of impl-side dependencies as usual, and include additional constraints on the `Error` type, such as requiring it to implement `From` to convert a source error into an abstract error value.

-Using this technique, we can re-write `ValidateTokenIsNotExpired` to convert a `&'static str` into `Context::Error`, when an auth token has expired:
+Using this technique, we can re-write `ValidateTokenIsNotExpired` to convert a source error `&'static str` into `Context::Error`, when an auth token has expired:

 ```rust
 # extern crate cgp;